artob/ar.to/notes/lviv.rst

 Taxi
 ----

-* Hopping into a random taxi without being able to speak Ukrainian or Russian almost invariably means getting the tourist special, which entails 2-3x the ordinary fare.
+* **Hopping into a random taxi without being able to speak Ukrainian or Russian almost invariably means getting the tourist special, which entails 2-3× the ordinary fare.**

-* Few taxi drivers speak English.
+* **Few taxi drivers speak English**.
 Recommend agreeing the fare and destination beforehand using Google Translate.

-* Taxis generally only accept cash; foreign currencies of interest (EUR, PLN, USD) are usually negotiable, though the exchange rate won't be in your favor.
+* **Taxis generally only accept cash**; foreign currencies of interest (USD, EUR, PLN) are usually negotiable, though the exchange rate won't be in your favor.

-* Taxis don't often have seatbelts.
+* **Taxis often don't have seatbelts**.
 (And most people don't generally use seatbelts in cars.)
 If you need seatbelts, check for them before stepping into a taxi, or just use Uber.
+Conversely, if you don't want to look like a tourist, don't attempt to put on your seatbelt.

-* Use Uber if possible for a better experience than taxis and cheaper than the taxi tourist special (though not cheaper than the ordinary fare of taxis).
+* **Use Uber if possible for a better experience** than taxis and a cheaper cost than the taxi tourist special (though not cheaper than the ordinary fare of taxis).
 There are up to 1,000 Uber drivers in town and most trips cost about ₴50-200 (€2-6).
-You don't need to speak with the driver beyond a basic polite greeting and farewell.
+You can use Uber with cash payments.
+Given that you enter your destination into the app, you don't need to speak with the driver beyond a basic polite greeting and farewell.

-* Other taxi apps include: `Uklon <http://www.uklon.com.ua/>`__
+* Other taxi apps include `Uklon <http://www.uklon.com.ua/>`__.

-* You can also call `ELC Taxi <http://www.elc.com.ua/>`__ or +380-952600486
+  You can also call `ELC Taxi <http://www.elc.com.ua/>`__ or +380-952600486.

 Supermarkets
 ------------